Notice

 Consider these statistics:

-• In 2018, the number of counterfeit good seizures increased 8 percent over FY2016.
+• In 2018, the number of seizures of counterfeit goods increased by 8 percent over FY2016.

 • $1.2 billion: The total MSRP of seized products in 2018.